Cell Phone Wireless Radiation Litigation

 Daily Mail News Article – Mobile phones CAN cause brain tumours, court rules in landmark case.

-USA Thirteen Consolidated Brain Cancer (litigation filed in 2001 and current)
+Thirteen Consolidated Brain Cancer (litigation filed in 2001 and currently in process)

 “Ashcraft & Gerel LLP ,Morganroth & Morganroth PLLC, Lundy Lundy, and Soileau & South L.L.P. are representing 13 cases alleging cell phone radiation led to brain cancer.
 There are 46 defendants including Motorola, Nokia, AT&T, Bell Atlantic, Cellular One, Cingular Wireless, SBC Communications, Verizon, Vodafone, the Telecommunications Industry Association, the IEEE, ANSI, the CTIA, and the FCC”.

-2016 update: Appeals court decided that a different legal standard for evidence should have been applied.
+2016 Consolidated Brain Cancer update: Appeals court decided that a different legal standard for evidence should have been applied.

 2005 News Article: “Lawsuits could have broad ramifications for the industry”